VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance: The details of VISTA

-Algorithm~\ref{alg:sdk} summarizes the dataset-level inference workflow that imputes all gaps using the SD-KG as a knowledge substrate; the concrete pseudocode is given in Algorithm~\ref{alg:kdt-impute}.
+Algorithm~\ref{alg:kdt-impute} summarizes the dataset-level inference workflow that imputes all gaps using the SD-KG as a knowledge substrate.
 The procedure iterates over vessels and their segmented streams, retrieves boundary knowledge for each gap, selects a behavior and a method with graph-supported rationales, executes the method to reconstruct the missing segment, and composes a human-friendly explanation.